ARE YOU UNDER INVESTIGATION BY THE SSA?

 The problem with this approach is that Facebook photos can be taken at any time.
 Just because you post a photo on a certain date, doesn’t mean that you took the photo on a certain date.

 In the above case, the investigator states the claimant’s photos show she can walk and stand without any problems.
 She had to refute this evidence at her hearing.
 For example, she stated that the photos were from her past.
 They were not taken on the dates they were posted on Facebook.

 If you are under investigation, the SSA will look at all of your social media accounts.
 You should protect your privacy by blocking access to your social media accounts to anyone that you do not personally know.
 Likewise, you can password protect your accounts to deny access to anyone but yourself.

 Most people attend a Psychological Evaluation with a psychologist.
-Or, the SSA send you to a Physical Evaluation with a physician.
+Or, the SSA may send you to a Physical Evaluation with a doctor.
 Sometimes, the SSA will send you to both.
-The SSA sets the time and place for these examinations.
-It is best to go.
-They will deny your disability claim if you do not attend.
-However, be aware that you may be under investigation when you attend the examination.
+You must attend these exams.
+They will deny your claim for benefits if you do not attend.
+However, be aware that when you attend the exam, you may be under investigation.

 WHAT WILL THE SSA INVESTIGATOR DO?

 The investigator will listen to you if you are talking on your phone.
 They will watch how you act and what you do.
 They are watching to see if you can drive a car.
 Also, they will write about whether you need a cane or some sort of assistance to walk into the appointment.
 If they follow you into a store or gas station, they will write about what you buy, if you carry the items, and if you were able to talk with the cashier.